Wreck-X/root/README.md

 # Deployment
 The deployed instance can be accessed at [root.amfoss.in](https://root.amfoss.in).

-The `main` branch is exclusively meant for production use and commits which get merged into it will make their way into the deployed instance.
-Active development should occur on the `develop` branch and when sufficient stability has been achieved, they can be merged into `main`.
+The `production` branch is exclusively meant for production use and commits which get merged into it will make their way into the deployed instance.
+Active development should occur on the `develop` branch and when sufficient stability has been achieved, they can be merged into `production`.
 This will kick off the deployment workflow.

-Further implementation details can be found at [bedrock](https://github.com/amfoss/bedrock).
+Further details can be found at [bedrock](https://github.com/amfoss/bedrock).

 # Documentation